rahulcdev13/Coding-Examples/Interview Questions.md

 *React Interview Questions*

 1. Context API with example
   - Context API allows data to be passed through a component tree without having to pass props manually at every level.
-This makes it easier to share data between components
+This makes it easier to share data between components.
   - For example, let’s say you have a shopping app with a component that shows a user’s shopping cart, and another component that shows the user’s order history.

   With Context API, you can create a “context” that holds the user’s shopping information, like their cart and order history.
 Then, you can use that context in both the shopping cart and the order history component, without having to pass the information down through props.